likemayo/SIGHTA-AI/README.md

 ## Congratulations!

-You've successfully run and modified  React Native App. :partying_face:
+You've successfully run and modified your React Native App. 🎉

 ### Now what?

+- Check out [WebSocket Networking Setup](WEBSOCKET_IMPLEMENTATION_SUMMARY.md) for cloud/hardware connectivity
-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
+- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps)
-- If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).
+- If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started)

 # Troubleshooting